Alkimik9000/api-start-express-ts/README.md

 4. Use the `cd` command to navigate to the root directory of the cloned repository.
 Make sure the directory path ends with `/api-start-express-ts`.

-5. Once you've navigated to the root directory of the repository in your terminal or command prompt, install the necessary dependencies by running the command below:
+5. Once you've navigated to the root directory of the repository in your Terminal or Command Prompt, install the necessary dependencies by running the command below:

     ```
     npm install --save-dev typescript ts-node